How to change culture in your police department

 Change doesn’t come easy for most law enforcement agencies.
 Whether introducing new policies, procedures, or technology, most law enforcers are culturally resistant to change.

 This resistance is understandable.
-Police officers work in extremely fluid and changing conditions in which the unexpected and unanticipated become the norm.
+Police officers work in extremely fluid conditions in which the unexpected and unanticipated become the norm.
 To balance against this constant state of flux, officers depend upon an established sense of stability within the agency’s operational and managerial philosophies.
 The “business as usual” approach not only enhances that feeling of comfort and stability, it also reinforces a cultural resistance towards change.

 Like any other type of organization, police agencies eventually encounter the need for transformational change to address issues that undermine effectiveness and efficiency.
 We’ve learned that the key element of successful and sustaining change is not the issue at hand – or our proposed solution – but the existing organizational culture and the degree of resistance we will encounter when trying to manage and promote change.